 You should always view the list with the functions skeptically.
 It is not uncommon for website hosts to mention the advantages of cPanel as “special features”.
 However, the reality is that it is offered with almost all hosting packages.

 What features would I like to see?
 The important ones, of course.
 For example, a Content Delivery Network (CDN) service that improves both website availability and speed worldwide.
-An integrated firewall and a security suite so that both visitors and website are optimally protected.
+An integrated firewall and a security suite so that both visitors and the website are optimally protected.

 Unfortunately, the features advertised by Bluehost are on the first list.
 We’ll take a closer look at them in a moment and we’ll have some fun with it.
 But first, we have to praise Bluehost a little.

 All packages are well stocked with resources.
 Among other things, there is 50 GB of storage space for simple packages.
 I’ve seen other basic packages that just contained 500MB.
 This is of course sufficient for a medium-sized website.
-It’s even enough for an ecommerce store with hundreds of HD quality product images.
+It’s even enough for an eCommerce store with hundreds of HD quality product images.